muraves/Simulation_Studies/PUMAS-and-TURTLE/Results/Readme.md

 1. use: TURTLE/example-projection.c to run the DEM file and location coordinate of the MURAVES in the DEM file. \
    get: 2D overview prjected map of DEM, and Geodetic Coordinate of the MURAVES experiment.
 2. use: TURTLE/example-stepper.c with the projected map and MURAVES coordinate. \
    get: Rockthickness map of the Mt.
-Vesuvius at the observation point MURAVES, in Azimuth and Elevation angle. \
+Vesuviusat the observation point MURAVES, in Azimuth and Elevation angle. \

 ### In PUMAS:
 use: PUMAS/geomentry.c with the Rockthickness map file. \